opentok/opentok-linux-sdk-samples/Basic-Video-Chat-With-Server/README.md

-# OpenTokDemo Basic Video Chat
+# Basic Video Chat With Server

 The Basic Video Chat app is a very simple application meant to get a new developer started using the OpenTok Linux SDK.